 Natural circulation evaporators can alternatively be used in conjunction with a circulation pump as evaporation crystallisers.

-In contrast to natural circulation, the evaporation does not take place in the heat exchanger tube here, but only when it enters and relaxes in the downstream separator.
-The product is circulated the heat exchanger by means of a pump.
-The latter is operated on the product side with slight overpressure, for example by connecting an orifice, so that the liquid flow is heated only by a few degrees without evaporating.
+In contrast to natural circulation, the evaporation does not take place in the heat exchanger tube here, but only when it enters and flashes in the downstream separator.
+The product is circulated over the heat exchanger by a pump.
+The fluid on the product side is flowing with slight overpressure, for example by an orifice, so that the liquid flow is super heated only by a few degrees without evaporating.

 System example FCVE